Tebs-Lab/apis-in-python-4-session/03-authentication-authorizaton.py/03-auth-exercise.md

     * Successfully add 2 files, then comment out that code and...
     * Create an issue, then comment out that code and...
     * ... and so on ...

+## Bonus Points...
+[Not Free, But Cheap]

+The OpenAI API uses pretty much the same authentication scheme as Github's API.
+Challenge yourself by:

+* Sign up for an account on OpenAI's platform: [https://platform.openai.com/docs/overview](https://platform.openai.com/docs/overview)
+* Following these instructions for account setup, API key generation, and Python library installation [https://platform.openai.com/docs/quickstart/account-setup](https://platform.openai.com/docs/quickstart/)
+    * Technically you do not need to use the Python library, but it does make life easier compared to using Requests directly.
+* Now, instead of using your own text for the readme, issue description, and other such blocks of text...
+Have OpenAI's models generate that stuff for you!